Peacock Throne: History

 A Sikh legend has it that a rectangular stone slab measuring 6 ft by 4 ft by 9 inch was uprooted, enchained, and brought by Ramgarhia Misl chief Jassa Singh Ramgarhia to Ramgarhia Bunga, in Amritsar, after the capture of the Red Fort by the combined Dal Khalsa forces of Jassa Singh Ahluwalia, Jassa Singh Ramgarhia and Baghel Singh in 1783, as war booty.
 However, that this stone pedestal does indeed come from the Peacock Throne has not been independently corroborated by scientists and historians.

 A replacement throne resembling the original was probably constructed for the Mughal emperor after the Persian invasion.
 The throne was located on the eastern side of the Divan-i-Khas, towards the windows.
 This throne, however, was also lost, possibly during or after the Indian Rebellion of 1857 and the subsequent looting and partial destruction of the Red Fort by the British.
 The marble pedestal on which it rested has survived and can still be seen today.

-In 1908, the New York Times reported that Caspar Purdon Clarke, Director of the Metropolitan Museum of Art, obtained what was purported to be a marble leg from the pedestal of the throne.
+In 1908, The New York Times reported that Caspar Purdon Clarke, Director of the Metropolitan Museum of Art, obtained what was purported to be a marble leg from the pedestal of the throne.
 Although mentioned in the 1908 annual report, the status of this pedestal leg remains unknown.
 There is another marble leg in the Victoria and Albert Museum in London.
 Where precisely these two pedestal legs originate, and if they are connected to the Peacock Throne, remains unclear.

-Inspired by the legend of the throne, King Ludwig II of Bavaria installed a romanticised version of it in his Moorish Kiosk in Linderhof Palace, constructed in the 1860s.